SebastianGraban/CMAP/README.md

 2) prepare a csv file as follows:
 0.027307, 0.027255, ... , 0.025031, 0.024865
-Where there are 46 columns with cp taken at interval of 2 nm within range of 620 nm - 710 nm
+Where there are 46 columns with cp taken at interval of 2 nm within range of 620 nm - 710 nm.
+Or use the example input dataset provided in
+`example_input_output/example2/example_2_input.csv`

 3) Issue the following command
- `python run_model_on.py --model Gradients_and_ratios_200-epochs_186-best_epoch_12-features_308/ --dataset dataset.csv --out_dir ./ --lambda1 668 --lambda2 688 --lambda3 710`
+`python run_model_on.py --model ensemble/ --ensemble --dataset example_input_output/example2/example_2_input.csv --out_dir ./ --lambda1 668 --lambda2 688 --lambda3 710`

+ 4) The output from this should produce the file `chl-CP.csv` which should be the same as the file `example_input_output/example2/example_2_output.csv`

 ### Example 3: Estimating chl using three cp wavelengths with true chl value ###